-5.6.
+- 5.6.
 The approach to the design of cycle measures needs to be holistic.
-As stated above in Section 3, the Local Highway Authority may have policies, information and guidance to provide any promoter.
-In addition, local cycling groups may also provide useful information including potential user levels in addition to feedback on the most effective cycle route solutions for the tramway route under development.
+As stated above in Section 3, the Local Highway or Roads Authority may have policies, information and guidance to provide any promoter.
+In addition, local cycling groups may also provide useful information including potential user levels in addition to feedback on the most effective cycle route solutions for the tramway route under development. - 5.7.
+A Road Safety Audit should be conducted when either a new tramway alignment is constructed or cycling provision is integrated with an existing tramway.
+The Road Safety Audit should be conducted in conjunction with the Local Highway or Roads Authority, taking into account the guidance published by National Highways for a Road Safety Audit GG1195 and / or equivalent local Highway or Roads Authority guidance.
+Although GG119 does not consider tramways, it is important that the scope for an audit takes into account the aspects to be considered for the safe operation of trams on the highway and is undertaken by auditors who are competent and have knowledge of tramways.